freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-231-the-prime-factorisation-of-binomial-coefficients/index.md

 ---
-title: Problem 231: The prime factorisation of binomial coefficients
+title: The prime factorisation of binomial coefficients
 ---
 ## Problem 231: The prime factorisation of binomial coefficients